 Through online educational resources and in-person events, you’ll get help on assessing if you are ready to start a business, writing a business plan, seeking financing, getting expert mentoring, and more.

 Also, there’s a free online course for 50-plus entrepreneurs and the SBA's Self-Assessment Tool, which can help you determine if you're ready to be your own boss.
-Another feature, SBA Direct, will bring directly to your desktop the targeted resources you need to start, operate and grow your small business.
+Enter your zip code or click on a map on SBA’s Local Assistance website to connect with local SBA district offices and other resources in your area that can help you find the targeted resources you need to start, operate and grow your small business.

-Visit www.aarp.org/states to connect with your AARP state office website and locate a Mentor Month event in your state.
-You can also find out about events via the SBA website at www.sba.gov/MentorMonth.
+Visit www.aarp.org/states to connect with your AARP state office website and locate events in your state.

 You may also like: How to build a business from scratch